-With OmniSwitch 6800 and OmniSwitch 6850 switches only, when the primary switch CMM in a stack fails over, the secondary switch takes over the primary function.
+When the primary switch CMM in a stack fails over, the secondary switch takes over the primary function.
 If the stack comprises three or more switches, then the original primary switch becomes "idle" and the next available "idle" switch becomes the secondary CMM.
-For more information on stacks, see the "Managing Stacks" chapter found in both the OmniSwitch 6800 Hardware Users Guide and the OmniSwitch 6850 Hardware Users Guide.
-However, with OmniSwitch 9000 switches, if the versions of the software on the primary and secondary CMM are not synchronized, the NI modules on the switch will restart, causing severe packet loss.
+For more information on stacks, see the "Managing Stacks" chapter found in the appropriate Hardware Users Guide.

-Synchronizing the primary and secondary CMMs is done using the copy flash-synchro command described in "Synchronizing the Primary and Secondary CMMs" on page 4-28.
+Synchronizing the primary and secondary CMMs is done using the copy flash-synchro command described in "Synchronizing the Primary and Secondary CMMs" on page 4-27.